chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

-When applying the delta on our model, the dataset should contain following
+When applying the delta onto our model, the dataset should contain following
 names:

 ```javascript